JonEilers/analyticalgenomics.org/_pages/genome-assembly.md

 [Squat](https://github.com/luke831215/SQUAT) is a Sequencing Quality Assessment Tool for Data Assessments before and after Genome Assemblies

 [GAAP](https://bigd.big.ac.cn/tools/gaap) is a cGOF (core-gene-defined Genome-organization-framework) Assisted Assembly Pipeline.
 It is aimed at scaffolding and extending scaffolds and contigs based on de novo assembly of one paired-end library and core gene cluster from multiple related references.

+[blobtoolkit](https://blobtoolkit.genomehubs.org/) Filtering raw genomic datasets is essential to avoid chimeric assemblies and to increase the validity of sequence-based biological inference.
+BlobToolKit extends the BlobTools1/Blobology2 approach to simplify interactive and reproducible filtering.

+[BUSCO](https://busco.ezlab.org/) is based on evolutionarily-informed expectations of gene content of near-universal single-copy orthologs, BUSCO metric is complementary to technical metrics like N50.

 ### Other Resources
 [This](https://bioinformaticsworkbook.org/) is an excellent website containing information about genome QC, assembly, and annotation